MarcumDoug/MarcumDoug.github.io/_posts/2020-09-28-marketing-dodgers.markdown

 ## Increasing Attendance for the Los Angeles Dodgers with the right Promotion

-Using the Dodgers Major League Baseball data from 2012, analysis was completed to determine which night would be the best to run a marketing promotion to increase attendance.
+<p align="justify">Using the Dodgers Major League Baseball data from 2012, analysis was completed to determine which night would be the best to run a marketing promotion to increase attendance.</p>

 Python - EDA and data cleaning
 R - modeling and analysis